SevenShepherd/SevenShepherd.github.io/_posts/2024-06-17-dispensationalism.markdown

 >
 > &mdash; [Gill's Exposition of the Entire Bible](https://biblehub.com/commentaries/revelation/2-9.htm)

-As you can see, Dispensationalists warp the scriptures to attack both covenant theologians, and replacement theologians, when they should have known this was about [fruit bearing](https://sevenshepherd.github.io/fruits/).
-If anything, when they do this, Dispensationalists give evidence that they are the fruitless themselves.
+As you can see, these verses are about [fruit bearing](https://sevenshepherd.github.io/fruits/).
+Dispensationalists warp the scriptures to attack both covenant theologians, and replacement theologians.
+If anything, when they do this, Dispensationalists give evidence that they are fruitless themselves.

 Don't make this mistake.